 1980s – 1991

-Since Air Berlin got the green light to fly out of Berlin, it marked a major step in its growth.
+Air Berlin’s green light to fly from Berlin marked a major step in its growth.
 The company opened an office in Germany, which helped increase its global reach.
 This expansion was also showcased through the design elements of its visual identity.

 The logo featured a red emblem representing new achievements and high aspirations.
 Red is a color linked with energy, passion, and action, and it perfectly captures the company’s dynamic growth and leadership goals.